How to Protect Your Company's Domain Name: 6 Steps Every Business Must Take

 Email spoofing tricks the recipient of an email into thinking that it came from your official company domain, when it was really sent by a threat actor. - Domain Spoofing

-When an online adversary creates a copy of your website on a domain that they control and impersonates your brand in an attempt to scam your customers. - DNS Spoofing
+Domain spoofing is when an online adversary creates a copy of your website on a domain that they control and impersonates your brand in an attempt to scam your customers. - DNS Spoofing

 DNS Spoofing is when an unauthorized cyber adversary exploits the DNS system to change the responses to DNS queries and divert web traffic from the target domains. - Denial of Service (DOS) Attacks